CedarGroveStudios/Cedargrove_CircuitPython_DRV8830/README.rst

 Installing from PyPI
 =====================
-.. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
+.. note:: This library is not available on PyPI.

 Installing to a Connected CircuitPython Device with Circup